digitranslab/jumpstart/docs/versioned_docs/version-2.19.0/data-sources/gcs.md

 # Google Cloud Storage

-ToolJet can connect to GCS buckets and perform various operation on them.
+JumpStart can connect to GCS buckets and perform various operation on them.

 ## Supported operations